-We continue to make progress towards reaching break even.
-We closed our Petaluma offices and manufacturing facility on June 24, 2020 which will significantly lower our overhead.
-We expect to continue incurring losses for the next two quarters as we move through restructuring costs and one-time expenses related to that closure.
-We may raise additional capital to pursue our product development initiatives, to penetrate markets for the sale of our products and continue as a going concern.
+We expect revenues to fluctuate and may incur losses in the foreseeable future and may need to raise additional capital to pursue our product development initiatives, to penetrate markets for the sale of our products and continue as a going concern.
 We cannot provide any assurances that we will be able to raise additional capital.